-- Pack lunch (I like to do this while she is eating, but she can put it in her backpack)
+Pack lunch (I like to do this while they are eating, but they can put it in their backpacks.)

 Set out outfits for the week: One thing I found super helpful last year was putting aside 7 outfits for each day of the week.
 This made getting dressed every morning so easy.
 My oldest tends to shut down when she has to decide so this has helped her tons.

 Labels: With all the money that is spent on school items, it’s not a good feeling when something goes missing!
 Make it easier to find important and favourite items with labels.
 We love the labels from Mabel’s Labels so that’s where I ordered ours from.